billhennessy/hennessysview2020/content/posts/2020/antifa-threatens-to-sue-over-coronavirus-masks.md

 "Wearing masks in public as a form of intimidation and anonymity is our thing," said Seattle-area organizer Josh Millgram.
 "These fascists are ruining the brand.
 I mean, look, with everybody out there wearing some sort of mask, we don't even know who to hit."

 Antifa Seattle's general counsel and chief operating officer, Heidi Berkhardt, wrote in a statement, "by long use and general practice, the Antifa mask has become a trademark for the organization.
-Wearing a mask in public without the expressed, written consent of Antifa Seattle or its affiliates is a violation of US and international trademark laws.
+Wearing a mask in public without the express written consent of Antifa Seattle or its affiliates is a violation of US and international trademark laws.
 Violators will be prosecuted."

 Seventy-nine year old Seattle resident and diabetic Art Lewis, wearing an N95-type mask to pick up his prescriptions at a neighborhood CVS pharmacy said, "Let them sue.
 What are they gonna get?
 I don't want to step on anybody's copyright or whatever, but we all have to take precautions."